MicrosoftDocs/appcenter-docs/docs/test-cloud/preparing-for-upload/appium.md

 * No support for TestNG.
 * No support for Android 4.2 or prior.
+* No support for automating browsers or WebView context.
 * Maven version must be at least 3.3.9.
-* Support for Appium version 1.7.1 only.
+* Support for Appium version 1.11.0 only.
+This appium version requires the appium java client to be at least 6.0.0
 * JUnit 4.9 - 4.12 is supported; we don't support JUnit 5.
-* Automating browsers or WebView context is not supported.
-* Tests that launch multiple apps or no apps are not currently supported.
-The test must launch precisely one app.
+* Tests must target precisely one app. (`MobileCapabilityType.FULL_RESET` is supported)

 ## Prerequisites

-Tests will be run using Maven Surefire.
-This requires tests to follow [certain naming conventions](http://maven.apache.org/surefire/maven-surefire-plugin/examples/inclusion-exclusion.html):
+Tests will be run using Maven Surefire, which requires tests to follow [certain naming conventions](http://maven.apache.org/surefire/maven-surefire-plugin/examples/inclusion-exclusion.html):

 ```text
 "**/Test*.java" - includes all of its subdirectories and all Java filenames that start with "Test".